 A colony of king penguins at Birdland are avoiding the heat by chilling out on giant ice blocks.

-Head Keeper Alistair Keen said: “We always keep a close eye on the forecasts and this extended spell of hot weather is warmly welcomed by most of the birds here at Birdland; particularly the flamingos and our new collection of birds from Africa.
+Head Keeper Alistair Keen said: “We always keep a close eye on the forecasts and this spell of extremely hot weather is warmly welcomed by most of the birds here at Birdland; particularly the parrots, flamingos and our collection of birds from Africa.

 “However our penguins prefer things to be a little cooler so we have been preparing freezing blocks of ice for them to hop onto as required.

 “Their enclosure already includes a large pool and there is also plenty of shade available but we thought it would be a nice treat for the birds and also provide them with some environmental enrichment.

 “We’ve also been putting some of the blocks into the water as well as leaving them on land for the birds to investigate and cool their feet on,” he added.

 There are 18 species of penguin in the world and the king penguin is the second largest, weighing up to 18kg.
 The largest is the emperor penguin, which can weigh 45kg and the smallest is the appropriately-named little penguin which weighs two kilogrammes.